-Women and children are disproportionately affected by the protracted conflict30.
+Women and children are disproportionately affected by the protracted conflict.
 Food insecurity places many children under five and pregnant and lactating women at risk of malnutrition.
 Ten million children are going hungry every day due to a dire combination of economic collapse, wars, and drought (Save the Children, 2022).
 As a consequence, two out of five families have been forced to involve their children in income generating activities (WeWorld, April 2022).

-Girls, being prevented from attending school beyond the primary level31, are often forced to work or are married off, perpetrating the vicious circle of intergenerational learning poverty, violence, abuse, and exploitation.
+30 Under the Taliban regime women are the poorest among the poor, lacking education, jobs, free movement, and expression.
+Those who don't have a male relative to provide for the family income have to beg in the streets to survive.
+COVID-19 pandemic, in a country where only 2% of the population is vaccinated, exacerbated the situation, making Afghanistan a "factory of widows" (WeWorld, 2022).
+Girls, being prevented from attending school beyond the primary level, are often forced to work or are married off, perpetrating the vicious circle of intergenerational learning poverty, violence, abuse, and exploitation.
 Fights and displacements cause children to be separated from their families, increasing their risk of being recruited into armed groups.

 Until 2017, WeWorld had been present in Afghanistan with projects aimed at reinforcing civil society and human rights in vulnerable communities.
-In the last years, and in the aftermath of the increasing denial of rights to women, we renewed our commitment to supporting local communities, in particular women-headed households, and their children in the Herat province32.
-Together with our partner RRAA (Rural Rehabilitation Association for Afghanistan) and other members of ChildFund Alliance33, our Cash for Food Program granted access to food items to 420 widow-headed families, including over 1,900 children (WeWorld, March 2022).
-In line with the cashbased food basket recommended by Food Security Cluster34, our food distribution amounts to \$80 monthly per household.
+In the last years, and in the aftermath of the increasing denial of rights to women, we renewed our commitment to supporting local communities, in particular women-headed households, and their children in the Herat province.
+Together with our partner RRAA (Rural Rehabilitation Association for Afghanistan) and other members of ChildFund Alliance, our Cash for Food Program granted access to food items to 420 widow-headed families, including over 1,900 children (WeWorld, March 2022).
+In line with the cashbased food basket recommended by Food Security Cluster, our food distribution amounts to \$80 monthly per household.
 After the success of the first set of six rounds of distribution, a second phase has just started.
 The response plan is still insufficient compared to the assessed needs.
-WeWorld aims to enlarge the number of beneficiaries up to 1,000 households, including more than 4,000 children (WeWorld, July 2022)35.
+WeWorld aims to enlarge the number of beneficiaries up to 1,000 households, including more than 4,000 children (WeWorld, July 2022).